 Are you looking for the all-around best fish finder for a kayak?

 Today’s fish finders can see what is below, to the side, and even 360 degrees around the boat.
 Those with CHIRP technology use signals at various frequencies to create a more detailed image of fish and structure.
 Those signals can distinguish a bass from a bluegill and rocks from trees.
 Those with GPS allow you to navigate, place markers, track your route, and provide a measure of safety.
-Even covered with slime and salt in direct sunlight, the best kayak fish finder will do all this and provide a detailed image of the fish and structure below the boat.
+Even covered with slime and salt in direct sunlight, the best kayak fish finder for kayaks will do all this and provide a detailed image of the fish and structure below the boat.

 It has every feature in a kayak-friendly package.
 Lowrance

 Lowrance’s Hook Reveal 5 was designed with kayak fishing in mind, after years of testing in tough kayak conditions.
 The five-inch waterproof screen is out of the way and easy to see from the kayak seat.
 Large buttons can be pushed with a paddle blade or rod tip.
 A special coating on the screen keeps the display visible in direct light.